 Partial Wall Squats

 Many people cringe at the word “squat”.
-In fact, you may have even had another healthcare professional tell you to never squat.
+You may have even had another healthcare professional tell you to never squat.
 Unfortunately, it is impossible to go through life without squatting.
 Every time you sit down or get into your car you are squatting.
 You might as well get better at it and learn to do it in a way that minimizes stress on your joints.

 Bridge